jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 These are **shadow corridors** — pathways of collapse that operate below conscious awareness.

 Jungian psychology frames this as the unconscious expressing split-off material.
-This scroll frames it as:
+This text frames it as:

 > **Collapse flowing through unlit parts of the terrain.**